IIIF/api/source/api/content-state/0.2/index.md

 ### 3.1.7 Common initialization parameter

-__Data Atrributes__
-This is a _SHOULD_ rather than a _MUST_.
-Typically, the owner of the process that is generating the HTML knows what viewer they are embedding and how it is configured.
-In some scenarios, the content state will have arrived at the page as a GET parameter (_MUST_), e.g., ?iiif-content=blah, then supplied to a viewer's data-iiif-content attribute in dynamically created HTML.
-Also - is this even in the spec at all?
-Is it a cookbook recipe only?
-{: .warning}

-Viewers and other clients _SHOULD_ standardize on the attribute `data-iiif-content` for supplying content state via HTML attribute.
+If a IIIF client can accept a content state via a custom HTML attribute, then it _SHOULD_ use the attribute `data-iiif-content` for this purpose, to assist page developers using that client in understanding what the attribute is for.
 A viewer that accepts content state _SHOULD_ process an Annotation in any of the forms described in the GET parameter section.

 ```html